 Bicycle Camp, Batavia, Jakarta - Java ***

 The bicycle Camp at Batavia was located at a place called Senen in the older part of the city at Weltevreden.
 It was the former barracks to the 10th Battalion Bicycle Unit, Netherlands East Indies Army.
-POWs called it the Bicycle Camp.
+POWs called it the Bicycle Camp and there were many bicycles stored there.

 A gravel road ran right up through the camp.
 At the entrance were two iron gates with an administration building to one side and a sentry box either side of the gates.
 Off either side of the central road were twelve brick and concrete barracks with tiled roofs.